In order to qualify for the Disabled Students’ Allowances you MUST provide medical evidence of your disability.

 You will be able to make an appointment at any of our DSA-QAG accredited centres.
 Please see our full list of assessment centres to find a location that is most convenient for you.

-The cost of the assessment is £660.00 (plus VAT).
+The cost of the assessment is £630.00 (plus VAT) – This cost will be covered by your funder – you do not have to pay this fee yourself.
 The assessment fee is fully inclusive of the service that ATOP Ltd provides throughout a student’s course.
 You will be invited to evaluate the assessment experience twice; firstly six months after your assessment date and then six months prior to completion of your course.
 This cost will be covered by your funder – you do not have to pay this fee yourself.

 We have made it easy to complete the booking process online.
 Our admin team are always happy to help and can be contacted to assist you at any stage of the booking process by livechat, phone or email.